Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 A **path** is a string, made up of folder names separated by `/`, (or `\` on windows, though this should be avoided).
 Examples include `/var/log`, `~/Desktop`, etc. A path starting at root (`/` on unix, usually `C:/` on windows) is called an **absolute path**, while any other path is called a **relative path**.

 An **uri** (universal resource identifier) is another way to express the location of the file.
-It follows a [strict scheme](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), which is followed by most internet browsers and should be preferred to regular paths for file transfers between different machines, or when referring to files on the internet.
+It follows a [strict scheme](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), which is followed by most internet browsers, and should be preferred to regular paths for file transfers between different machines, or when referring to files on the internet.

 ### FileDescriptor

-When querying info about a file, we use [`FileDescriptor`](@ref), which represents information about a file or folder.
-This object is non-mutating, meaning it is incapable of changing anything about the actual file on the disk.
+When querying information about a file, we use [`FileDescriptor`](@ref), which represents information about a file or folder.
+This object is **non-mutating**, meaning it is incapable of changing anything about the actual file on the disk.
 In other words, `FileDescriptor` is read-only.
 This is important to realize.

 We can create a file descriptor from a path like so: